loading...

 The Meaning of Garnet

-The symbolic meaning of January's birthstone, Garnet, stems from its blood red color, linking it to the heart’s vitality and thus friendship and love.
+The symbolic meaning of January's birthstone, Garnet, stems from its blood red color, linking it to the heart’s vitality, and thus friendship and love.
 It is connected to the heart chakra, enhancing relationships, and inspiring love and devotion.
 Garnet jewelry is often given as a sign of devotion and commitment and is the gemstone chosen for the second and eighth anniversaries.

 A symbol of enduring affection and eternal friendship, Garnets are associated with Persephone from Greek mythology.
 The goddess of vegetation was kidnapped by Hades, the god of the Underworld.
 While there, she ate six pomegranate seeds, condemning her to remain in the Underworld for that many months out of the year, resulting in six months of winter followed by spring.
 Because garnets resemble pomegranate seeds, the stone has come to stand for the safe return of a friend or loved one.
 Garnets are thus said to protect travelers on their journeys and were often exchanged between friends as tokens that they would meet again.